qclone/LSTM-Cpp-2/README.md

 This is an ongoing experiment, and not intended as a reliable or complete package.
 The LSTM is constructed as follows.

+## Questions I havent answered:
+* how do I use a LSTM to equalise a Rayleigh channel, how is the LSTM trained and updated?
+* Why is this method superior to LS and MMSE estimation?
+How can it be superior if it is trained my LS and MMSE?

 ## LSTM Cell Architecture

 ![LSTM Architecture](https://github.com/Meandi-n/Cpp-LSTM/blob/main/LSTM_draw.drawio.png)